Alan-Rock-GS/GpuScript/README.md

 ( JavaScript, Python, and C++ programmers can quickly catch on, as these languages are essentially the same as C# when it comes to Object-Oriented Programming. )

 Program the Gpu in OOP and skip learning HLSL, OpenGL, OpenCL, CUDA, and ShaderLab.
-Write an instruction C# class, and GpuScript generates thousands of lines of boiler-plate OOP, UI, and GPU code.
+Write an instruction Object-Oriented Programming class, and GpuScript generates thousands of lines of boiler-plate OOP, UI, and GPU code.
 Then, fill in the program-critical code, and the project is done.

 GpuScript increases programmer productivity significantly.
 ### $${\color{red}Instead\space\space\color{red} of\space\space\color{red} spending \space\space\color{red}a \space\space\color{red}month\space\space\color{red} to\space\space\color{red} write\space\space\color{red} a \space\space\color{red}program,\space\space\color{red} finish\space\space\color{red} it \space\space\color{red}in \space\space\color{red}two\space\space\color{red} hours!}$$